teresa-m/training-material/topics/community/tutorials/community-lab/tutorial.md

 The aim is this tutorial is to create the files necessary to display the labs in each Galaxy instance.

+You can also use the [Galaxy Labs engine](https://labs.usegalaxy.org.au/).

 > <agenda-title></agenda-title>
 >
 > In this tutorial, we will cover: